-Netflix documentaries shouldn't focus on female victims, executive says
+Documentaries shouldn't focus on female victims, Netflix executive says

 But the firm's UK head of documentary films Kate Townsend said it's "really hard" to reflect other female stories.

-Meanwhile, Lewis Capaldi, Wham!, Tyson Fury and Mark Cavendish are among the high-profile men to get documentaries.
+Meanwhile, Lewis Capaldi, Wham!, Tyson Fury and Mark Cavendish are among the high-profile men to get Netflix docs.

 Series following David Beckham and Robbie Williams will also be released on the platform in the coming months.